Mayuwhim/mystery-hat-bot/README.md

 # Installation
 1. Download `ForcefieldHatBot.jar` if you are on Windows 10, or `ForcefieldHatBotW11.jar` if Windows 11

-     i) The only difference is the pixel locations as W11 topbar is smaller
+     i) The only difference is the pixel locations as W11 taskbar is bigger

 2. Download `ForcefieldHatBot_2.exe`